Football Predictions by Country

 I did a deep analysis of both teams, results in leagues, I checked the shape of players and the news.
 Then I compared the odds coming out of my football betting model with the odds from the online bookmakers.

 Time consuming?
 Indeed, but keep in mind that you are competing against dedicated teams of professionals.
-Besides that, we are offering you our football predictions, where we do the time consuming job for you.
+Besides that, we are offering expert football predictions, where we do the time consuming job for you.
 You can also use our calculator to create your own football odds.
 The second option is more time consuming, but the process is fully in your hands.